About Hiroshima Peace Memorial and Museum

 On 6 August 1945, US forces dropped an atomic bomb on the Japanese city of Hiroshima.
 It was the first ever use of the ‘A-bomb’.
 At the time, Japan was still at war with Allied forces in World War II and US President Harry S. Truman hoped that this action would cause the Japanese to surrender.
 In fact, Japan would surrender on 15 August 1945, but not before a further such bomb was dropped on the city of Nagasaki on 9 August.

 The atomic bomb at Hiroshima instantly killed around 100,000 people and would go on to kill many thousands more as a result of radiation poisoning (approx 214,000 total with Nagasaki).
 It also devastated the city.
-The destruction was so great that the Hiroshima Peace Memorial building was the only structure which remained.
-Its survival is all the more remarkable given its location just 500 feet or so from the centre of the explosion.
+The destruction was so great that the Hiroshima Peace Memorial building was the only structure which remained, thanks to its predominantly concrete and brick outer wall: everyone sheltering within was killed instantly however.
+The building’s survival is remarkable nonetheless, given it stands around 500ft from the centre of the powerful explosion.

 Discover the best Historic Sites in Japan, from Meiji Jingu to Yasukuni Shrine and more, includes an interactive map of Japanese cultural landmarks and monuments.